 - Contains content that is relevant and original

-- Page is easily navigable
+- Page is easy to navigate

-- Quick load times, minimum pop-ups/pop-unders
+- Quick load times, minimal pop-ups/pop-unders

 - Transparent about nature of business

 To improve the three kinds of CTRs, make sure to use negatives.
 For example, it is possible that your broad, exact, or phrase keywords compete with each other.
 Consequently, Google might select the broader one, which is of less accuracy (lower CTR) and higher cost for you.
 Read more about Negatives in its dedicated article.